MathOnco/Mistic/Readme.md

 # Mistic: image tSNE visualizer

 This is a Python tool using the Bokeh library to view multiple multiplex images simultaneously.
-The code has been tested on 7-panel Vectra and 44-marker t-CyCIF images.
+The code has been tested on 7-panel Vectra, 32-panel CODEX and 44-panel t-CyCIF images.

 Mistic's GUI with user inputs is shown below: